Bridging Linguistic Typology and Multilingual Machine Translation with Multi-View Language Representations: Language phylogeny analysis

 \section{Language phylogeny analysis}

 According to \citet{Bjerva2019-bl}, there is a positive correlation between the language distances in a phylogenetic tree and a pairwise distance-matrix of task-learned representations.
 Our goal therefore is to investigate whether fusing linguistic typology with SVCCA can preserve or enhance the embedded relationship information.
-For that reason, we first examine how well a language phylogeny can be reconstructed from language representations (\S\ref{subsec:infer-tree}), and study the correlation afterwards (\S\ref{sec:lexical-sim}).
+For that reason, we examine how well a language phylogeny can be reconstructed from language representations (\S\ref{subsec:infer-tree}), and also study the correlation (Appendix \ref{app:lexical-sim}).